Khalilur Rahman (general): Political career

-After retirement from Army, Khalilur Rahman joined Bangladesh Awami League.
-He contested in 1986 Parliamentary Elections as candidate of Awami League from Jamalpur-5.
+After retirement from the army, Rahman joined the Bangladesh Awami League.
+He contested in the 1986 parliamentary elections as a candidate of the Awami League from Jamalpur-5.
 He won the election and was elected to the parliament.
-In 1991, he contested from the same constituency but lost the election to Sirajul Huq.
+In 1991, he contested from the same constituency but lost the election to Sirajul Haq.
 In 1996, he again participated in the election but this time as a candidate of Gono Forum.
 He lost the election to Rezaul Karim Hira.